 Utilities shall, for all affected DR programs allowing third-party aggregators, indicate in tariffs and contracts that third-party aggregators that miss deadlines for providing required customer information and/or do not remove non-compliant customers from their portfolio shall be notified of a potential event of default, curable within 30 days.

+DRPs including Utilities shall be provided with a 60-day period to cure any customer “Type One” violations that do not involve use of a prohibited resource to reduce load during a DR event.

+Commission staff shall report instances of Utility “Type Two” non-compliance to the Commission’s Enforcement Division (with a copy to parties to R.13-09-011) for further action no later than 60 days following verification.

-Utilities shall, for all programs allowing third-party aggregators, require in contracts that third-party aggregators: (a) undertake outreach and notification to all customers informing them of the prohibition; (b) develop metrics, targets and record keeping systems to assess the effectiveness of their customer outreach and notification efforts; and, (c) be able to demonstrate these materials to the Utility upon request.
+Utilities shall, for all programs allowing third-party aggregators, require in contracts that third-party aggregators: (a) undertake outreach and notification to all customers informing them of the prohibition; (b) develop metrics, targets and record keeping systems to assess the effectiveness of their customer outreach and notification efforts; (c) for DRAM, be able to demonstrate these materials to the CPUC upon request; and, (d), for other third-party aggregator programs, be able to demonstrate these materials to Utilities upon request.

-Utilities shall modify tariff and contract language for all affected DR programs to require that customers verified to have violated their attestation or their signed contract a single time shall be removed from all affected DR program, including the DRAM, for twelve calendar months from the time of removal.
+Utilities shall modify tariff and contract language for all affected DR programs to require that customers verified to have violated their attestation or their signed contract a single time shall be removed from all affected DR programs, including the DRAM, for twelve calendar months from the time of removal.
 The consequences for two or more violations shall be removal from all affected DR programs for a period of three years.

 Utilities shall apply the modifications approved herein to all affected DR programs, pilots and contracts operating in the years 2018 and forward, unless otherwise explicitly exempted by Commission decision.